 We brew a batch about once a week and drink it every single day.

 It's scalable!
 You can make as little or as much as you like.
 You only need one cup of water for each ounce of coffee beans that you brew.

 If we had more space, we'd probably make larger quantities, but this 2-quart airtight pitcher is perfect for our current setup.

 The recipe below makes the perfect amount to fill the pitcher.

 Materials and equipment for brewing cold brew coffee

 You don't need anything too fancy to be able to make cold brew coffee at home, but there are a few things that will make the process go more smoothly.

-- Coffee beans – a light-to-medium roast.
-Our current favorite is this Ethiopia Sidamo from Teasia Coffee, but it’s sometimes out of stock.
-No need to worry – there are tons of whole-bean Ethiopian coffee options available online.
-We also really like coffee beans from Yellow Cup Coffee’s shop.
-Their selections rotate but so far we’ve loved all the varieties that we’ve tried!
+- Coffee beans - a light-to-medium roast.
+Our current favorite is this Ethiopia Sidamo Guji.
+There are tons of whole-bean Ethiopian coffee options available online.

 - A kitchen scale for weighing your beans.
 These come in handy for so many different kitchen tasks, and weighing out precise amounts of coffee beans is an important part of the cold brew process.
 We have had this kitchen scale for many, many years now and it's still going strong!